shrine-maiden-heavy-industries/sol/docs/hardware/bringup_guide.rst

 Self-made Hardware Bringup
 ==========================

-This guide is intended to help you bring up a LUNA board you’ve built yourself.
-If you’ve received your board from Great Scott Gadgets, it should already be set up, and you shouldn’t need to follow these steps.
+This guide is intended to help you bring up a LUNA board you've built yourself.
+If you've received your board from Great Scott Gadgets, it should already be set up, and you shouldn't need to follow these steps.

 Prerequisites
 -------------